‘Game Of Thrones’ Actor Iwan Rheon Is The Perfect Casting In Marvel’s Inhumans

 “Iwan’s ability to be charming, roguish, and still completely unexpectedly dangerous were all the different sides we needed to bring the character to life.
 We’re thrilled to have him on board,” said Jeph Loeb, Head of Marvel Television.
 “Maximus is a complex character.
 Likeable, charming, tragic and villainous all in the same moment, and I’m very excited to have someone of Iwan’s considerable talent,” Scott Buck, the series’ showrunner added.

 Understanding the character of Maximus and looking at his performance as Bolton on Game of Thrones, Rheon might be as close to perfect of a casting choice to play the potential villain of Marvel’s Inhumans.
-Similarly to his Game of Thrones character, his new character is also a sadistic, wild and sociopathic person with a mad desire for power.
+Similarly to his Game of Thrones character, his new character is also a sadistic, wild, and sociopathic person with a mad desire for power.

 In Marvel Comics, Maximus has taken the crown as king of the Inhumans on several occasions.
 Although he shows that he takes the wellbeing of the people to heart, though his methods are very different to his brother, the true king.
 He is one of the many among the Inhumans that feel that they are superior to humankind, thus trying to find clever ways to war against people on Earth.